-AMA Vice President Dr Danielle McMullen said the AMA's analysis shows investing \$23.4 million over four years to deliver best practice wound care for diabetic foot ulcers, arterial leg ulcers, and venous leg ulcers would save the health system \$203.4 million.
+"Our analysis shows investing just \$23.4 million over four years to deliver best practice wound care for diabetic foot ulcers, arterial leg ulcers, and venous leg ulcers would save the health system more than \$203 million.

-"This is a no brainer for a government desperate to cut the deficit.
+"This is a no brainer.
 I don't know of many investments where for every \$1.00 you spend, the return is \$8.36, but this is the case with evidence-based wound care."

-Dr McMullen said the plan would also improve access to GPs, with research showing additional Medicare funding for wound care would free up around 148,000 general practitioner consultations in the first year, and 162,000 consultations by the fourth year, making an enormous difference to patients.
+Dr McMullen said if implemented, the plan would also increase access to GPs with research showing new MBS items would free up around 148,000 general practitioner consultations in the first year and 162,000 consultations by the fourth year.

-"As GPs, we see some terrible consequences for patients if a wound isn't managed properly, like amputations at the worst and nasty infections at least.
-They can take months or even years to heal and these are totally avoidable.
+"As GPs, we see some terrible consequences for patients if a wound isn't managed properly, including amputations and nasty infections.
+These wounds can take months or even years to heal and these consequences are totally avoidable.

-"At the moment Medicare doesn't cover the cost of the dressings we need to treat chronic wounds correctly, so doctors are either bearing the costs themselves or are forced to pass on the cost to patients, and that's not something we like doing.
+"At the moment Medicare doesn't cover the cost of the dressings to treat chronic wounds correctly, so doctors are either bearing the costs themselves or are forced to pass on the cost to patients, and that's not something we like doing.